for Cold Climate Housing and much more

 If you are having problems of freezing of any bottom of the driveway drainage system you could use salt, or better yet non-corrosive de-icers to keep them open.
 If it is really a chronic problem you can use plumbing heating cables with built in thermostats to keep the trap and the line open until it gets out of the freezing area - which could mean right through an un-heated garage.

-Keywords: Landscaping, Garage, Drainage, Catch, Clogging, Driveway, Concrete, Frost, Freezing, Water, House, Drains, Problems
+Keywords: Landscaping, Garage, Drainage, Catch, Clogging, Driveway, Concrete, Frost, Water, Freezing, House, Drains, Problems

 Article 1960